MultiSafepay/docs/content/faq/getting-started/glossary.md

 ### CVC

 Card CVC (Card Verification Code) number is a 3 or 4 digit code used as an additional security feature for card not present transactions.
 For some cards like MAESTRO, this may not be required.
-CVC is also not required also for recurring transactions.
+CVC is also not required for recurring transactions.